-The United States never experienced major obstacles in this regard, and, as noted, the terms of land acquisition became easier over the course of the nineteenth century.49 The Homestead Act of 1862, which essentially made land free in plots suitable for family farms to all those who settled and worked the land for a specified period, was perhaps the culmination of this policy of promoting broad access to land.
-Canada pursued similar policies: the Dominion Lands Act of 1872 closely resembled the Homestead Act in both spirit and substance.
-50 Argentina and Brazil (as discussed), and also Chile, instituted similar changes as a means to encourage immigration but these efforts were much less directed, and while there were benefits, they were less successful at getting land to smallholders than the programs in the United States and Canada.51 Thus in Argentina, where a comprehensive land law was passed in 1876 and followed by an extremely restrictive applying only to Patagonia-Homestead Act in 1884, a number of factors seem to explain the contrast in outcomes.
-First, the elites of Buenos Aires (the city and province accounted for 40 percent of Argentina's population at the end of the nineteenth century), whose interests favored keeping scarce labor in the province, if not the capital city, were, because of the larger share of the urban population, much more effective at weakening or blocking programs than were their urban counterparts in North America.
-Second, even those policies nominally intended to broaden access tended to involve large grants to land developers, with the logic that allocative efficiency could best
+The United States never experienced major obstacles in this regard, and, as noted, the terms of land acquisition became easier over the course of the nineteenth century.50 The Homestead Act of 1862, which essentially made land free in plots suitable for family farms to all those who settled and worked the land for a specified period, was perhaps the culmination of this policy of promoting broad access to land.
+Canada pursued similar policies: the Dominion Lands Act of 1872 closely resembled the Homestead Act in both spirit and substance.51 Argentina, Chile and Brazil (as discussed) instituted similar changes as a means to encourage immigration, but these efforts were much less directed and thus less successful at getting land to smallholders than the programs in the United States and Canada.52 In Argentina where a comprehensive land law was passed in 1876, and followed by an extremely restrictive - applying only to Patagonia - Homestead Act in 1884, a number of factors seem to explain the contrast in outcomes.
+First, the elites of Buenos Aires, (the city and province accounted for forty percent of Argentina's population at the end of the nineteenth century), whose interests favored keeping scarce labor in the province if not the capital city, were much more effective at weakening or blocking programs than were their urban counterparts in North America.
+Second, even those policies nominally intended to broaden access tended to involve large grants to land developers, with the logic that allocative efficiency could best be achieved through exchanges between private agents or transfers to occupants who were already using the land, including those who were grazing livestock.
+Although the debates over the land laws made frequent reference to the examples provided by the country's North American neighbors, the Argentine laws generally conveyed public lands to private owners in much larger and concentrated holdings than did the policies in the United States and Canada.
+Third, the processes by which large landholdings might have broken up in the absence of scale economies may have operated very slowly in Argentina: once the land was in private hands, the potential value of land in raising or harvesting livestock may have set too high a floor on land prices for immigrants and other ordinary would-be farmers to manage.
+Such constraints were exacerbated by the underdevelopment of mortgage and financial institutions more generally.53